aaronbloomfield/dada/hws/hw3-tricky.md

 For this assignment, you will write a C program that infects a particular Linux executable and causes some virus code to be executed.

-The Linux executable you want to infect is called [target.exe](hw3-tricky/target.exe).
-Alternatively, you can download the [target.c](hw3-tricky/target.c) source code and compile it with: `gcc -falign-functions=16 -o target.exe target-novirus.c`.
+The Linux executable you want to infect is called target.exe, but that file is not included in this repository.
+You can download the [target.c](hw3-tricky/target.c) source code and compile it with: `gcc -falign-functions=16 -o target.exe target.c`.

 `target.exe` produces the following output: